UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 {{</shell>}}

 ### Download cc2538-bsl
-To run cc2538-bsl.py you need to have python and pip installed on your system.
+To run cc2538-bsl.py you need to have python3 and pip3 installed on your system.
 If you don't have them installed running the following commands should work: `sudo apt update && sudo apt-get install python3-pip`

 To download and extract cc2538-bsl run `wget -O cc2538-bsl.zip https://codeload.github.com/JelmerT/cc2538-bsl/zip/master && unzip cc2538-bsl.zip` in your terminal and to install the required dependencies run `sudo pip3 install pyserial intelhex`.

 ## Configuring ZigBee2MQTT
 Download the Z-Stack coordinator firmware from https://github.com/Koenkk/Z-Stack-firmware.
-The firmware you'll need can be found under `coordinator/Z-Stack_3.x.0/bin/CC26X2R_coordinator_<date>.zip`.
+The firmware you need can be found under `coordinator/Z-Stack_3.x.0/bin/CC26X2R_coordinator_<date>.zip`.
 Download and extract this.

 To burn this on your zzh! go to the directory `cc2538-bsl-master` and run:
 {{<shell>}}
 pi@raspberrypi:~$ ./cc2538-bsl.py -p /dev/<port> -evw <firmware_zigbee>.hex
 {{</shell>}}

-The port in my case is ttyUSB0, as shown in section *Drivers for CH341*, so don't forget to change to the port used on your machine.
+The port, in my case, is ttyUSB0, as shown in section *Drivers for CH341*, so do not forget to verify the port you are using on your machine and change it, accordingly, if needed.

 In case you want to erase the flash, run:
 {{<shell>}}